LaggAt/hacs-govee/README.md

-# 'Govee LED strips' integration
+# 'Govee' integration

 The Govee integration allows you to control and monitor lights using the Govee API.

 To set up this integration, click Configuration in the sidebar and then click Integrations.
-Click the + icon to add "Govee LED strips" to the integrations.
+Click the + icon to add "Govee" to the integrations.
 An API key is necessary, you need to obtain it in the 'Govee Home' app on your mobile, in the User menu - About us - Apply for API Key.
 The key will be sent to you by email.

 ## Pulling or assuming state